 It should be evident from the entire discussion of the previous parts of this article that the RAS concept and its accompanying theory constitute a well-established theme in the academic research community.
 This discussion also reveals the methodological richness and the analytical and computational strength that characterize the existing developments in this area.
 The presented results offer rigorous and structured solutions to some ubiquitous problems that must be addressed by the engineering community as it tries to increase the automation levels for a broad spectrum of technological applications with ever increasing operational scale and complexity.
-In particular, the "Modeling an RAS as a Finite State Algorithm: The Optimal Nonblocking Supervisor and Its Complexity" and "Dealing with the Computational Challenges of the Optimal Nonblocking Supervisor" sections, on the past developments regarding the RAS deadlock problem and its efficient resolution through the deployment of the maximally permissive DAP or some good approximation to this policy, demonstrate how automation-related research can benefit from the effective utilization of the existing formal methods for behavioral verification and synthesis.
+In particular, Sections IV and V, on the past developments regarding the RAS deadlock problem and its efficient resolution through the deployment of the maximally permissive DAP or some good approximation to this policy, demonstrate how automation-related research can benefit from the effective utilization of the existing formal methods for behavioral verification and synthesis.
 These two sections also show how the RAS-related research has contributed to the broader DES theory by capitalizing upon the special structure and the more concrete insights that are offered by the target application domains.